RestDocArchive/specification/specification.md

 ## 2. Components

 The RestDoc model consist of different components, which are described in the following sections.
-EAch component is part of the root model or is part of another component.
+Each component is part of the root model or is part of another component.
 The overall structure of RestDoc in defined in chapter [3.1](#structure)

 ### 2.1 Resource